 Election.
 Each Trustee will be elected by a plurality of Members entitled to vote.
 Plurality means that those individual nominees who receive the most votes will be elected to the Board.

 Term of Office.
-Trustees will serve for a term of one (1) year or until his or her successor in office has been elected or the earlier of the Trustee’s death, resignation or removal.
+Trustees will serve for a term of two (2) years or until his or her successor in office has been elected or the earlier of the Trustee’s death, resignation or removal.
 Terms of office for Trustees elected at the Annual Meeting of Members will commence on January 1 of the year next following the year of the Annual Meeting at which such Trustee was elected.
 Trustees may serve for three consecutive terms and will be eligible for re-election to the Board one year after the end of three consecutive terms.
 Notwithstanding the foregoing, the Board may, in its discretion, determine that it is in the best interests of the Corporation for a Trustee who has already served three consecutive terms to continue to serve on the Board.

 SECTION 4.
 Resignation, Removal, Vacancies.

 Resignation.
-A Trustee may resign by submitting his or her resignation in writing to the Board of Trustees.
+A Trustee may resign by submitting his or her resignation in writing to the Board .
 The resignation will be effective immediately unless the notice specifies a later time for effectiveness.
 No Trustee may resign if the Corporation would then be left without a duly elected Trustee or Trustees in charge of its affairs, except upon notice to the Office of the Attorney General or other appropriate agency of the State of New Jersey.

 Removal.
-A Trustee may be removed with cause by the affirmative vote of a majority of the entire Board of Trustees.
+A Trustee may be removed with cause by the affirmative vote of a majority of the entire Board.
 A Trustee whose removal is to be considered will receive at least two weeks' notice of such proposed action and will have the opportunity to address the Board regarding such action prior to any vote on such removal.

 Vacancies.
-Vacancies on the Board of Trustees will exist on the death, resignation, or removal of any Trustee.
+Vacancies on the Board will exist on the death, resignation, or removal of any Trustee.
 Vacancies will be filled by approval of a majority of the Trustees then in office.
 Trustees thus appointed to fill vacancies will serve for the remainder of the vacated term.

 SECTION 5.
 Annual Meeting of Board.
 The Annual Meeting will be held as soon as practicable after the close of the Corporation’s fiscal year for the purpose of electing officers and of conducting any other business that may come before the meeting.
 The Annual Meeting may be held contemporaneously with a regular Board meeting and will be held at such time and place as may be determined by the Board.

 SECTION 6.
 Regular Meetings of the Board.
-The Board of Trustees may provide for regular meetings which may be held without notice by resolution adopted at any meeting of the Board.
+The Board may provide for regular meetings which may be held without notice by resolution adopted at any meeting of the Board.

 SECTION 7.
 Special Meetings of the Board.
 Special meetings for any purpose or purposes may be called at any time by the President or by any three of the Trustees.
-Such meetings will be held upon not less than two days' notice given personally or by telephone or by not less than four days' notice given by depositing notice in the United States mails, postage prepaid.
-Such notice will specify the time and place of the meetings.
+Such meetings will be held upon not less than two days' notice given personally, by telephone or electronic communication by not less than four days' notice..
+Such notice will specify the meeting time, method or place. .

 SECTION 8.
 Action without Meeting.
 The Board or any committee of the Board may act without a meeting if, prior or subsequent to such action, each Trustee or committee member consents in writing to such action.
 Such written consent or consents will be filed with the records of the Corporation.
 A written consent will include an electronic communication that is validated as a communication from the Trustee sending such communication.